 Operate the mechanical device so vibrator insertions are made on a maximum spacing of 12-inch centers over the entire deck surface.
-Provide a uniform time per insertion of all vibrators of 3 to 15 seconds, or until the course aggregate settles below the surface of the concrete, unless otherwise designated by the Engineer.
+Provide a uniform time per insertion of all vibrators of 3 to 15 seconds, or until the course aggregate particles are fully embedded, unless otherwise designated by the Engineer.
 Provide positive control of vibrators using a timed light, buzzer, automatic control.
 Smoothly extract the vibrators from the concrete at a rate to avoid leaving any large voids or holes in the consolidated concrete.
 Do not drag the vibrators horizontally through the concrete.